Blues: 1960s and 1970s

-In 1963, LeRoi Jones, later known as Amiri Baraka, was the first to write a book on the social history of the blues in Blues People: The Negro Music in White America.
-The British and blues musicians of the early 1960s inspired a number of American blues rock performers, including Canned Heat, Janis Joplin, Johnny Winter, The J. Geils Band, Ry Cooder, and the Allman Brothers Band.
-One blues rock performer, Jimi Hendrix, was a rarity in his field at the time: a black man who played psychedelic rock.
+In 1963, Amiri Baraka, then known as LeRoi Jones, was the first to write a book on the social history of the blues in Blues People: The Negro Music in White America.
+The British and blues musicians of the early 1960s inspired a number of American blues rock performers, including Canned Heat, Janis Joplin, Johnny Winter, the J. Geils Band, Ry Cooder, and the Allman Brothers Band.
+One blues rock performer, Jimi Hendrix, was a rarity in his field at the time: a Black man who played psychedelic rock.
 Hendrix was a skilled guitarist, and a pioneer in the innovative use of distortion and audio feedback in his music.
 Through these artists and others, blues music influenced the development of rock music.
 Later in the 1960s, British singer Jo Ann Kelly started her recording career.
 In the US, from the 1970s, female singers Bonnie Raitt and Phoebe Snow performed blues.

 In the early 1970s, the Texas rock-blues style emerged, which used guitars in both solo and rhythm roles.
 In contrast with the West Side blues, the Texas style is strongly influenced by the British rock-blues movement.
 Major artists of the Texas style are Johnny Winter, Stevie Ray Vaughan, the Fabulous Thunderbirds (led by harmonica player and singer-songwriter Kim Wilson), and ZZ Top.
 These artists all began their musical careers in the 1970s but they did not achieve international success until the next decade.